Social media: Invidious comparison

 Self-presentation theory proposes that people consciously manage their self-image or identity related information in social contexts.
 One aspect of social media is the time invested in customizing a personal profile.
-Some users segment their audiences based on the image they want to present, pseudonymity and use of multiple accounts on the same platform offer that opportunity.
+Some users segment their audiences based on the image they want to present, and the use of multiple pseudonymous accounts on the same platform offers that opportunity.

 A 2016 study reported that teenage girls manipulate their self-presentation on social media to appear beautiful as viewed by their peers.
 Teenage girls attempt to earn regard and acceptance (likes, comments, and shares).
 When this does not go well, self-confidence and self-satisfaction can decline.
 A 2018 survey of American teens ages 13–17 by Common Sense Media reported that 45% said likes are at least somewhat important, and 26% at least somewhat agreed that they feel bad about themselves if nobody responds to their photos.
-Some evidence suggests that perceived rejection may lead to emotional pain, and some may resort to online bullying. according to a 2016 study, users' reward circuits in their brains are more active when their photos are liked by more peers.
+Some evidence suggests that perceived rejection may lead to emotional pain, and could lead some teens to resort to online bullying.
+According to a 2016 study, users' reward circuits in their brains are more active when their photos are liked by more peers.

 A 2016 review concluded that social media can trigger a negative feedback loop of viewing and uploading photos, self-comparison, disappointment, and disordered body perception when social success is not achieved.
-One 2016 study reported that Pinterest is directly associated with disordered dieting behavior.
+A 2016 study reported that Pinterest is directly associated with disordered dieting behavior.

-People portray themselves on social media in the most appealing way.
-However, upon seeing one person's curated persona, other people may question why their own lives are not as exciting or fulfilling.
-One 2017 study reported that problematic social media use (i.e., feeling addicted to social media) was related to lower life satisfaction and self-esteem.
+People portray themselves on social media in the most appealing way; however, upon seeing one person's curated persona, other people may question why their own lives are not as exciting or fulfilling.
+A 2017 study reported that problematic social media use (i.e., feeling addicted to social media) was related to lower life satisfaction and self-esteem.
 Studies have reported that social media comparisons can have dire effects on physical and mental health.
 In one study, women reported that social media was the most influential source of their body image satisfaction; while men reported them as the second biggest factor.
+Another study reported that 87% of women and 65% of men compared themselves to others on social media.

 While monitoring the lives of celebrities long predates social media, the ease and immediacy of direct comparisons of pictures and stories with one's own may increase their impact.

-A 2021 study reported that 87% of women and 65% of men compared themselves to others on social media.

 Efforts to combat such negative effects focused promoting body positivity.
 In a related study, women aged 18–30 were reported posts that contained side-by-side images of women in the same clothes and setting, but one image was enhanced for Instagram, while the other was an unedited, "realistic" version.
 Women who participated in this experiment reported a decrease in body dissatisfaction.